Catholic Diocese of the Australian Military Services: Current chaplains

 There were 25,614 Catholics in the ADF out of a total of 102,764 (full-time and reservists).
 Although Catholics constitute the largest religious group in the ADF, the diocese struggles to recruit enough chaplains to serve the Catholic defence population.

-Currently there are 17 full-time Chaplains, 18 reserve chaplains.
+Currently there are 17 full-time Catholic Chaplains in the ADF and 18 part-time (Reserve) chaplains, and they are a combination of priest-chaplains(male, celibate), permanent deacon-chaplains (male, married), and lay (non-ordained) chaplains who at times have included female Catholic lay-chaplains.